tyronyiu/Uni/GLO375/Assignment1.md

 bibliography: Assignment1.bib
 ---

-In a 2,500 words (+/- 10%) report describe and analyse the role of the public sector in a chosen country.
-Conduct proper research and  The areas of interest may include but are not limited to: the historic development of the public sector, the size of the public sector, taxation, welfare provisions, the role of state in the economy.

 ## Executive Summary
+This report analyses Belgium's public sector.
+The analysis requires knowledge about how the public sector functions and how decisions made by the government affect the public sector.
+Identifying the systems at work, such as the taxation structure or public spending behaviours, in the functions empowering the public sector is key for analysing the effectiveness of use of said systems. *The circular flow of income* is the concept used for determining where funds originate from and for what they are being used for.
+Understanding why the circular flow of income is how it is in Belgium, lifts the curtain of uncertainty regarding prioritisations of communities & activities that the state exercises.

 ### Glossary
 *The Political Economy*